Safeguarding Board Training Team

 Emma Richards is the Specialist Nurse for Safeguarding Vulnerable Adults, including Domestic Abuse, SPOC for HP and MAPPA for Wirral Community NHS Trust.
 Emma joined the NHS in 1994 as a Midwife, becoming a Health Visitor before moving into the Safeguarding arena in 2011.
 Emma has had a vast amount of experience since 1994 in working with families with DA, Child protection concerns, and working with agencies to protect vulnerable adults on the Wirral.
 Emmas current role is predominantly advice and support to the staff employed within the Community Trust.
 However she also liaises with outside agencies to share information pertinent to risk management.
 Emma delivers in house training on Safeguarding Adults, Domestic Abuse, Harmful Practices, MAPPA and PREVENT for WCNT and CCG, and she assists with the Domestic Abuse and Harmful Practices training for the LSCB sharing the responsibility with WUTH safeguarding team.

 Sue Blevins is the Senior HR Manager for Wirral Council.
-In her current role she manages the Organisational Development , Schools HR and Employee Relations functions of the HR/OD Service, and currently chairs the joint WSCB and SAPB learning and development committee, on behalf of the Boards.
+In her current role she manages the Organisational Development , Schools HR and Employee Relations functions of the HR/OD Service.
 Sue has been involved in the development and delivery of training programmes for over 20 years, and has been involved in the safeguarding learning development including delivering the accredited Safer Recruitment Training for over 8 years for Safeguarding Boards in Wirral and Blackburn with Darwen.

 Vicky is the Safeguarding Children Board Quality Assurance manager and chairs and attends various sub groups of the Board.
 Prior to this she was an Area Team Leader managing teams of multi-agency professionals.
 She supported agencies working with families with additional needs within different geographical areas of Wirral.
 She delivered and managed the TAF training on Wirral for nine years.
 Prior to this she managed Social Care Family Support Workers within the Adolescent Crisis Team and has worked in various children’s homes within Wirral whilst studying for her degree in Sociology, Sport, Recreation and PE.
 Vicky gained a Masters in Multi Professional Leadership in 2011 and has also completed the IOSH and ILM.
 Vicky currently delivers the Working Together multi-agency training.